🎵 Plays & manages your music library.

 - smtc-win32 : System Media Transport Controls for Dart & Flutter.
 Gives Harmonoid native OS media controls on Windows.

-Presently, Linux version seems to consume far more memory than Windows version, which grows rapidly when the app is indexing music folders (same doesn't happen on Windows).
+Presently, GNU/Linux version seems to consume far more memory than Windows version, which grows rapidly when the app is indexing music folders (same doesn't happen on Windows).
 And, I have spent over a week trying to find any instance of memory leak.
 I want to make sure both app versions work equally well.
 Flutter has recently received a lot of quality pull-requests related to performance on macOS & Windows from employees of non-Google companies, because mostall well-funded companies which are using Flutter in their products are only targetting macOS & Windows.
 I'm in no way against it.
 Adoption of Flutter by large-scale projects & companies which can contribute back to it's improvement is a good thing.
-Eventually, we should be able to catch-up on Linux too.
+Eventually, Harmonoid should be able to catch-up on GNU/Linux.
 With that being said, it is still not that bad.

 In general, my experience with open-source hasn't been very good.